 One hitch: Bleach has a shelf life.
 Make sure to rotate out the jug every year to ensure effectiveness.
 Just use the older bottle for your laundry.

-You’ll want it for avoiding coronavirus and other transmissible diseases, but hand sanitizer (with at least 60% alcohol) is also useful if soap and water are not available, and your hands have been in untreated water in a flood or you’ve been handling raw meat.
+Of course it's still key for avoiding transmissible diseases, but hand sanitizer (with at least 60% alcohol) is also useful if soap and water are not available, and your hands have been in untreated water in a flood or you’ve been handling raw meat.

 If your local stores are sold out of hand sanitizer, you can make your own using common ingredients including isopropyl alcohol and aloe vera gel (here’s a recipe for DIY hand sanitizer).

 Thin, disposable nitrile gloves are usually included as part of a first aid kit.
+If not, they’re handy to have, take up little space, and are very inexpensive.
 But you also want something more substantial, like a pair of utility gloves.

 A good example are these ProFlex gloves from Ergodyne.
 They are flexible, insulated, waterproof, and reinforced against cuts and abrasions.